-The lifestyle factors that accelerate ageing are well known; from smoking, alcohol, not exercising regularly, eating a diet that’s heavy on refined sugar and fried foods but low on nutrient packed fruit and vegetables as well as stress are just some of the culprits behind chronic illness and a lack of energy and vitality as we reach 35 and beyond.
+The lifestyle factors that accelerate ageing and shorten lifespans are well known.
+Smoking, alcohol, not exercising regularly, eating a diet that’s heavy on refined sugar and fried foods but low on nutrient packed fruit and vegetables as well as stress are just some of the culprits behind chronic illness and a lack of energy and vitality as we reach 35 and beyond.

 What if your state of mind was also a key to ageing well?